botkevin/Error-Analysis-Tool/README.md

 This program creates an object that manages one floppy drive each.
 The program will mount, read, and send data in the floppy drive to a database.
 First create the err_parse object and call the method ```.run()``` on the object.

 ### How to Use
 After running the program, the program will check the floppy disk for the file every interval.
 Once it does find a file, it checks the timestamp so only more recent logs can be uploaded into the sql server.
 The program will also format multiline error comments into a one line comment for ease of storage.
-No interaction is needed on the
+No interaction is needed on the user's end except to plug in the floppy drive and leave it inside for at least one interval.

 ### Initializing err_parse
 #### Initializing requires several parameters
-##### Example
 Running:
 ```python
 e = ep.Err_parse("HHT01", "ERRHIST.CSV", 20, "~/mount_f.sh", "~/umount_f.sh", "127.0.0.1", "root", "raspberry", "test", "errorlog", "statuslog")